JannisKohle/WildCourses/README.md

 ## App:

-In the app there are four sections:
+In the electron app there are four sections:

 - **Notifications**